Solano County Superior Court: Law and Justice Center

 The Law and Justice Center is located at 530 Union Avenue in Fairfield, California.
 The building, constructed by Hellmuth, Obata & Kassabaum, was established in 1989.
 The Sheriff's Office and six courtrooms that mainly hear criminal cases are located in the Law and Justice Center.

 Old Solano Courthouse

 The Old Solano Courthouse is located at 580 Texas Street in Fairfield, California.
 The Beaux-Arts building, designed by architect E.C.
 Hemmings, was originally built in 1911 and functioned as a courthouse until 1970 when the Hall of Justice was officially opened.
 The building then housed several county offices until the Solano County Government Center was constructed in 2005.
 Henceforth, the building remained vacant until undergoing a series of renovations beginning in 2013.
-The Old Solano Courthouse was officially opened in 2014.
+The Old Solano Courthouse was officially reopened in 2014.
 The Civil/Small Claims Division, Civil Mediation Center, and three courtrooms that mainly hear civil cases are located in the Old Solano Courthouse.